meta-x/paths/README.md

 ## Notes

 Thought about two ways to define routes.
+Went with \#2.

 \#1: A less verbose, data structure based route definition.
 Less typing for subpaths but also a bit more complicated to read